 But as you approach your desk, what do you see?
 A Post-It note stuck to your computer screen: “We’re out of yogurt!”
 Before you can take a seat, you feel your phone vibrate—Meg from Accounting is Slacking you.
 “Hey!
 Do we have any envelopes?
 I can’t find any...”
 Now an email notification pops up from your boss, “I think we may need to buy fire extinguishers for city compliance.
 Could you look into this?
 Thanks.”
 John is approaching your desk… is he going to ask for another charger?
 Doesn’t he know by now that’s an IT request?

 The clock just struck 9 a.m. and the plans you made for the day have already been shot.
 Do you take care of these items now?
 More requests are certainly going to come through if you sit down and start to work.
 How do you prioritize?
 Maybe you should just message everyone separately and let them know you’re working on their request?

-The answer to these questions, and the way to get your work done effectively, is with Managed by Q’s Task Management tool.
+The answer to these questions, and the way to get your work done effectively, is with Managed by Q’s Employee Helpdesk.
 Built specifically for people in office management roles, it’s designed to increase productivity for workplace teams and streamline their work.

 1. Work in one system

 Requests from coworkers come in constantly from different channels: emails, Slack messages, Post-it notes unceremoniously stuck to your computer screen, and even texts.
 You spend so much time collecting these requests, communicating that they’re in progress, organizing and prioritizing them—all before you can do the actual work.